Azure/ResourceModules/docs/wiki/Solution creation.md

 # Upstream workloads

 There are several open-source repositories that leverage the CARML library today.
-Alongside the examples we provide you with below, the referenced repositories are a good reference on how you can leverage CARML for larger solutions.
+Alongside the examples, we provide you with below, the referenced repositories are a good reference on how you can leverage CARML for larger solutions.

 | Repository | Description |
 | - | - |